-If you have a red exclamation mark in the top left of your Hans Zimmer Strings interface, or a "missing presets/samples" error in BT Phobos, you will likely need to perform a reauthorise and locate using the Spitfire Audio App.
+If you have a red exclamation mark in the top left of your plugin interface, or a "missing presets/samples" error in BT Phobos, you will likely need to perform a repair in the Spitfire Audio App.

-3. You will be presented with a new page asking you to select the location of the library.
-For the sake of this example, I will be locating Hans Zimmer Strings.
-When locating, it is important that you browse to the exact folder that the library is located in.
+When repairing, it is important that you browse to the exact folder that the library is located.
 By default, the library folders would be named:

 |Hans Zimmer Strings||"Spitfire Audio - Hans Zimmer Strings"|